henryz2004/pytalk/README.md

 Features:
   1. Lightweight and flexible
   2. Not many dependencies
-  3. Remote Events which allow for greater developer freedom
-  4. Threaded client

 Many improvements can be made, such as:
   1. No-loss message sending and receiving